Fertility Programs and Services

 - Ejaculatory dysfunction can be treated with medication and procedures such as vibratory stimulation, and electro-ejaculation and vasal aspiration, which can produce ejaculation even in men with severe spinal cord injuries.
 The sperm can then be used with assisted reproductive technologies, such as intrauterine insemination and in vitro fertilization (IVF), to achieve fertilization and pregnancy.

 - Treatment with antibiotics may be prescribed if a man is found to have an infection or inflammation in any of the organs associated with sperm production or transportation.
 Such infections can lead to decreased fertility.

 - It is possible to correct a varicocele with a surgical procedure called varicocelectomy or varix ligation.
 During this procedure, a small incision is made in the groin area and the enlarged veins are tied off.
 This procedure is performed on an outpatient basis.
-The success rate following treatment results in improvement in up to 70 percent of men, with a 35 percent to 40 percent unassisted pregnancy rate.
+The success rate following treatment results in improvement in the vast majority of cases.

 - Correction of obstruction, whether from vasectomy (vasectomy reversal) or other factors, results in return of sperm to the ejaculate in 50 percent to 95 percent of men.

 - Assisted reproductive treatments have revolutionized male infertility treatment.
 These procedures, which manipulate sperm in a controlled manner, have greatly facilitated pregnancy.
 The procedures include:

 - Intrauterine insemination (IUI) — involves depositing a large number of specially processed sperm into the uterus at the optimal point in the menstrual cycle

 - In vitro fertilization (IVF) — involves harvesting eggs from the female partner and combining them with sperm in a carefully controlled laboratory procedure.
 Once an embryo or embryos form, they are placed in the uterus